xsburg/react-bem-factory/README.md

 This handy library provides a few helpers to style your React components using BEM notation with **no pain**.

 The key approach of this library is to keep things simple.
 It doesn't tamper with Component's contexts, neither it gets into the building process.
 Instead, the idea is to use a CSS preprocessor to simplify the CSS and then use a set of JavaScript helpers to deal with BEM in code.
+And surprisingly, the amount of boilerplate code is minimal while the flexibility is immense.

+Consider the example:

 ```javascript
 const bem = bemFactory.block('ui-checkbox');